FunkyToc/FunkyTools/README.md

-# SimpleTools
+# FunkyTool
 Quick add tools to other datapack projects.
-List : McVersion, Random.
+List : McVersion, Random, Biomes.

 # Requires
 - Minecraft 1.13+

 # Use
-Copy the "SimpleTools/data/tool/" folder.
-Paste them in your datapack's functions folder.
+Copy the "data/fktool/" namespace folder.
+Paste them in th esame place of your datapack's folder.

 # Author
 - Name : FunkyToc